-- Over one-third (35.0%) of adults aged 16 to 59 had taken drugs at some point during their lifetime.
+- Around one-third (34.6%) of adults aged 16 to 59 had taken drugs at some point during their lifetime.

-- As in previous years, cannabis was the most commonly used drug, with 6.5% of adults aged 16 to 59 having used it in the last year (around 2.1 million people)
+- As in previous years, cannabis was the most commonly used drug in the 2017/18 CSEW, with 7.2 per cent of adults aged 16 to 59 having used it in the last year (around 2.4 million people).

 Latest reports on drug prevalence

 What are the latest drug market trends and what are the factors driving them?
 What drugs are causing the most concern today?
 What are the most recent developments in drug prevention, treatment and policy?
 These, and other, questions are explored by the EU drugs agency (EMCDDA) in its annual overview of the European drug situation | EMCDDA, Portugal

 For the UK see:

 Drug misuse: findings from the 2017 to 2018 CSEW, 2018

 Examines the extent and trends in illicit drug use among a sample of 16 to 59 year old residents in households in England and Wales | Home Office, UK

 This statistical report presents a range of information on drug use by adults and children drawn together from a variety of sources.
 It focuses on England only where possible although some statistics are only readily available at GB or UK level or for England and Wales combined.
 Some of this is new information whilst some has been published previously | NHS Digital, UK